JTP709/buy_bot/README.md

 The bot will press the "Place Order" button, but won't be able to verify if the order was completed.

 If it can successfully select the button, it will assume the order was complete and shut down.

+The bot will detect what retailer you're using (currently only support for Best Buy or Walmart).

 ### To Install
 From your terminal: